Free shipping above 49 Euro

 Interestingly, the different forms of vitamin B12 seem to lead to differentiated side effects.
 Immediate type 1 hypersensitivity reactions (such as anaphylactic reactions) were more likely to be observed with cyanocobalamin, while individual reports of allergies to hydroxylcobalamin were observed.

-Vitamin B12 nutrient combinations
+Vitamin B12 Nutrient Combinations

 Providing the body with the right nutrients is a complex process in which all the elements involved should strike a balance.
 Nutrient combinations often have to be added in order to optimally utilise each individual element.